The Road Less Sailed: 7 Top Caribbean Destinations You Should Discover

 Nevis

-The Botanical Gardens of Nevis, one of the island’s many attractions/Jorge Oliver
+The Botanical Gardens of Nevis, one of the island’s many attractions./Jorge Oliver

 Don’t Miss: Book tee times in advance to play the Robert Trent Jones II-designed par-71 golf course at the Four Seasons Resort.
 The challenging greens snake across the slopes of Nevis Peak, offering eye-filling views to neighboring islands.
-If you’re more interested in gardening than golfing, the The Botanical Gardens of Nevis showcases lovelies of the tropics, and includes a conservatory (modeled after London’s Kew Gardens) with waterfalls and parrot guardians that crave human interaction.
+If you’re more interested in gardening than golfing, The Botanical Gardens of Nevis showcases lovelies of the tropics, and includes a conservatory (modeled after London’s Kew Gardens) with waterfalls and parrot guardians that crave human interaction.
 The Thai restaurant here is a great lunch spot.

 Best Beach: Four-mile Pinney’s Beach, just north of the cruise port and fringed by a former coconut plantation, is where the Four Seasons Resort chose to land, and amenities are close at hand.
 Sunshine’s, located cheek-by-jowl with the resort, appears improbably assembled from washed-up flotsam and jetsam and a CD player that percolates with Billie Holiday and John Lennon.
 The lemon- and honey-infused Killer Bee is the affable cocktail of the day.